I always thought that chervil was a delicate, shade-loving herb in the carrot family, which it is.

 There are fungi that actively hunt springtails and other microorganisms found in the soil.
 They trap their prey in sticky nets and insert hyphae into living insects and nematode eggs, sucking out the innards.
 But they don't keep all of that food for themselves.
 Fully one-fourth of those insect guts and embryos end up in nearby trees.
 In exchange for that gift, trees give 20-80% of the sugar they produce through photosynthesis to the fungi growing in and around their roots.
 The fungi, in turn, hold that sugar until it is needed by the tree, or its neighbors, at which time they give some of it back.

 We now know that trees send chemical messages through these fungal networks, warning neighboring trees of illness, or insect or herbivore attack.
 We also know that dying trees move their resources into the fungal network to be shared with other trees.
-We do not know who or what decides the movement of these resources or chemical messages, but I can't help wondering about the neural-like structure of the fungal networks that help keep our plants alive.
+We do not know who or what decides the movement of these resources or chemical messages, but I can't help wondering about the neuron-like structure of the fungal networks that help keep our plants alive.
 But I digress...

 Fungi use several methods of reproduction and some species use more than one method.
 In most cases, fungi reproduce by releasing spores into air or water.
-A few older specimens have spores have with wiggly tails called flagella.
+A few older specimens have spores with wiggly tails called flagella.
 Most fungi now use cup-shaped fruiting bodies, called apothecium, which are lined with a tissue that produces spores.
 Spores are often ejected forcefully, with the initial force reaching nearly 10,000 g's!

 Fungi also reproduce by splitting off bits of mycelium, while others use colors and odors to attract insects, which help distribute spores.
 Most spores are spread on wind, which is why a fungal disease in your neighbor's yard is a problem for your garden.